 For more information about this incredibly special person and the Lindy hop, I invite you to explore the rest of this site and the websites listed below.
 You’ll find bios, photos, interviews, historic and recent film clips, and related links.
 These materials will give a sense of what an amazing person Frankie was, why he devoted his life to the dance he loved so much, and why he is still so beloved.

 Writing Frankie Manning: Ambassador of Lindy Hop was one of the greatest experiences of my life.
 I’ll be eternally grateful that I had the opportunity.

 Board of Directors, Frankie Manning Foundation

-Frankie Manning: Ambassador of Lindy Hop covers Frankie’s fascinating life story, including his childhood, dancing at the fabulous Savoy Ballroom, performing on stage and screen with Whitey’s Lindy Hoppers, seeing active duty in World War II, and being rediscovered by a new generation of Lindy hoppers after working in the post office for thirty years!
+Frankie Manning: Ambassador of Lindy Hop covers Frankie’s fascinating life story, including his childhood, dancing at the fabulous Savoy Ballroom, performing on stage and screen with Whitey’s Lindy Hoppers, seeing active duty in World War II, running his own post-war troupe, The Congaroo Dancers, and being rediscovered by a new generation of Lindy hoppers after working in the post office for thirty years!

 Order Frankie's Biography